ChadBurggraf/blue-collar/README.md

   * Sensible defaults make getting up and running a breeze
   * Free and open source

+## Documentation

+The docs can be found at <http://bluecollardotnet.org/>.
+They are a work in progress, so please get in touch if you need answers about something that is not covered.

 ## The "Just Let Me Play With It" Setup

 For the quick setup, we'll use [SQLite](http://www.sqlite.org/) as our data store.
 [System.Data.SQLite](http://system.data.sqlite.org/index.html/doc/trunk/www/downloads.wiki) is included as a dependency in the [NuGet package](http://nuget.org/packages/BlueCollar), so fire up the package manager console and execute the following: